Stockton-on-Tees Planning Consultants

 Flood Risk in Stockton-on-Tees

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 The River Tees floodplain runs through the centre of the borough and significant Flood Zone 3 areas constrain development in Stockton town centre and a number of riverside communities.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Nutrient Neutrality in Stockton-on-Tees

-Nutrient Neutrality ensures new developments do not increase harmful nitrogen or phosphorus levels in sensitive waterways.
-Substantially within the Stockton-on-Tees designated sensitive catchment; nitrogen neutrality is required for all new residential development, and the urban nature of the borough means a high volume of applications is affected.
-Unfortunately, Nutrient Neutrality can halt development completely.
-If you need early-stage, project-specific advice contact us here.
+Stockton-on-Tees is substantially within the designated sensitive catchment area; nitrogen neutrality is required for all new residential development, and the urban nature of the borough means a high volume of applications are affected.

 Planning Applications in Stockton-on-Tees

 As well as acting as Planning Consultants we are ARB registered architects with over 25 years’ experience.
-Our site-specific planning proposals balance creativity with strategic insight.
-We use the following field-tested work stages to help clients in Stockton-on-Tees achieve successful planning outcomes:
+We support clients through all stages of the planning process, offering the following services:

-Design-Led Planning Advice in Stockton-on-Tees
+Creative Planning Advice in Stockton-on-Tees

 Stockton-on-Tees includes the town centre, Billingham, and Norton.
 Planning focuses on urban growth, industrial heritage, and residential extensions.
 Known for historic streets, riverside areas, and market towns, planning supports residential and commercial development.
-We can advise and support projects across Stockton-on-Tees.

 In the last year Stockton-on-Tees decided 618 applications which is well below the national average of 988.
 The approval rate was 94% (marginally above the national average of 88%) and 61% of applications were decided on time, (on par with the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Stockton-on-Tees performs relative to other LPAs in our LPA hub.